 At first glance these ideas may seem very close to faith based spirituality or religion but ultimately they are grounded in observation, mathematics and peer review and are either testable today or hopefully testable in the future.

-It is through this lens that I view my life and the world around me.
+My aim is to use photographs of common subjects to inspire my viewers to draw connections between some of these big ideas.
 My work is optimistic, forward looking and enthusiastic.
 I try to take big ideas and convey them to my audience in an approachable way without oversimplification.
 I also try to provide the resources that inspire me so that viewers can learn more and dive deep.
 It’s my sincere hope that my photography and writing can introduce you to some interesting ideas and help you appreciate that, through high and low, life and the entire, complex unfathomable system of which you are just one tiny but consequential piece, is precious.
 I am grateful for your visit and look forward to hearing from you.